Feezytech/NIGERIA-LANGUAGE-IDENTIFIER/README.md

 The Nigeria Language identifier project is my 3MTT Capestone project in NextGen AI & Machine Learning programme. it involves cleaning a dataset and training a model that identify 4 Nigeria languages ( English, Hausa, Igbo and Yoruba) .In this project, i pulled data from AfroFinChain Multilingual and Bible verses.

 **Objectives**
-Detect Nigerian languages from short text
+Detect Nigerian languages from short text,
-Build a text classification model
+Build a text classification model,
-Evaluate model performance
+Evaluate model performance,
-Develop a simple interface for testing new sentences
+Develop a simple interface for testing new sentences.

 **Methodology**
-Data Collection
+Data Collection,
-Data Cleaning
+Data Cleaning,
-Exploratory Data Analysis
+Exploratory Data Analysis.
-Train/Test Split
+Train/Test Split,
-TF-IDF Vectorization
+TF-IDF Vectorization,
-Multinomial Naive Bayes
+Multinomial Naive Bayes,
-Prediction
+Prediction,
-Evaluation
+Evaluation.

 Using Scikit-Learn, i transformed the raw text into numerical feature matrix and trained a Multinomial Naive bayes probability model to classify input language with more than 99% accuracy